The Bitwarden/VaultWarden Password Manager - Host Your Own Server

 Browser plugins provide “auto-fill” and “auto-save” integration by calling the REST api of the Bitwarden server (whichever address and port is configured).
 The Firefox browser plugin is cross-platform; not sure about plugins for other browsers.

 The official (open-source) server-side component from bitwarden.com is implemented in C# and relies on Microsoft-SQLServer as a database.
 The Bitwarden developers have (somehow) created docker containers which wrap these and can be executed on Linux.
 However these containers are very resource-intensive.
-The original developers probably do not care about resources - they use these containers to run their bitwarden.com hosting operation for over 100 thousand customers - and thus requiring a large database is not a significant problem.
+The original developers probably do not care about resources - they use these containers to run their bitwarden.com hosting operation for over 100,000 customers - and thus requiring a large database is not a significant problem.
 They kindly offer the containers for others to use - but don’t care that this approach is not convenient for people wanting to host an instance for a small number of users (possibly one).

-Fortunately, various people have implemented alternative less-resource-intensive versions of the server-side rest component, rubywarden, bitwarden-go and vaultwarden (formerly called bitwarden_rs).
+Fortunately, various people have implemented alternative less-resource-intensive versions of the server-side rest component: rubywarden, bitwarden-go and vaultwarden (formerly called bitwarden_rs).
 The vaultwarden (Rust-based) implementation seems to be the most active and the least resource-intensive.
 The remainder of this article looks at how to install this on Linux.

 Using the Hosted Service

-Before looking at installing a Bitwarden server, it is worth looking at the hosted offering available from bitwarden.com.
+Before looking at installing a Vaultwarden server, it is worth looking at the hosted offering available from bitwarden.com.
 They offer truly free accounts for single users - with all necessary features.
 And what is special about Bitwarden is that all data is encrypted before being sent to the hosted service - and thus you do not need to worry about hacks of the central service, or even dishonest sysadmins, as long as:

 • you use a reasonable master password